billsix/cprogrammingbook/doc/02-Variables.rst

     'xy'

 —multiple characters in a character constant (actually, this is valid but means something funny).
-A single multibyte character in the second example will simply be converted into the appropriate wchar_t value.
+A single multi-byte character in the second example will simply be converted into the appropriate wchar_t value.

 If